Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Infinite-dimensional vector spaces in

 This last Proposition~\ref{Pro:RRec->q-r} together with the very recent results \cite[Theorems~5.1 and 5.8]{GriLo2023} show that \textbf{Problems~(a)}, \textbf{(b)} and \textbf{(c)} may have a positive answer for Furstenberg families implying stronger recurrence notions than those of usual and $\AP$-recurrence.\\[-5pt]

-We would like to end the document mentioning that, by now, also the {\em spaceability property} (i.e.\ the existence of an infinite-dimensional closed subspace) has been studied for the set of recurrent vectors using the notion of {\em quasi-rigidity} in an essential way.
-Indeed, the results obtained in \cite{Lopez2022_arXiv} justify again that quasi-rigidity is the analogous notion, for recurrence, to that of weak-mixing for hypercyclicity.
+We would like to mention that, apart from the properties of (dense) lineability, also the {\em spaceability property} (existence of an infinite-dimensional closed subspace) has been studied for the set of recurrent vectors using the notion of {\em quasi-rigidity} in an essential way.
+Indeed, the results obtained in \cite{Lopez2024_IMRN} justify again that quasi-rigidity is the analogous notion, for recurrence, to that of weak-mixing for hypercyclicity.